FedML-AI/FedNLP/README.md

 We provide two files for eac dataset: data files are saved in  **data_loaders**, and partition files are in directory **partition**.
 You need to put the downloaded `data_loaders` and `partition` in the `data` folder here.
 Simply put, we will have `data/data_loaders/*_data_loader.pkl` and `data/partition/*_partition.pkl` in the end.

-## Centralized Experiments
+## Experiments for Centralized Learning (Sanity Check)

 ### LSTM-based models

-For example, you can run the centralized version of the models for text classification tasks with BLSTM models.
+For example, you can run the centralized version of the models for text classification tasks with BLSTM models ([model/bilstm.py](model/bilstm.py)).
 ```bash
 sh experiments/centralized/text_classification/run_text_classification.sh \
     bilstm_attention 20news \